Denny-Lin/DDK_copy_function/README.md

 # DDK_image_processing
-This repo will do something for image processing.
+This repo will show something for image processing.
 * Just try and learn by myself.
 * Read an image.
 * Do OCR or ...